vesuxyz/docs/docs/user-guides/lite-mode.md

 sidebar_position: 2
 ---

 Lite mode is a simplified interface for earning and borrowing on Vesu.
 It’s designed for users who want a straightforward flow without advanced configuration.

 ![Lite Mode](./images/lite-mode.png)

 ## How Lite mode works
 Lite mode shows a default market per asset.
 This market is selected to be a good fit for most users.
-You can switch to other available markets using the pool selector.
+Use the pool selector dropdown on the right side of the page to switch pools and explore other markets.

 ![Select a pool](./images/lite-mode-pool-selector.png)